OuYag/faster-than-ctpn-a-novel-poster-text-detector/README.md

 The method is much faster than ctpn, and we have cpu edition and gpu edition. mean while, we can detect oriented text.

+we have tested in the icdar15 benchmark dataset, With a single scale, we can achieve 0.871 fmeans.